jpdery/moobile-core-doc/Source/Guides/HelloWorld.md

 This defines our view element.
 Adding an element with the `data-role="button"` attribute creates a button.
 In this case it's named `hello-world-button`.

-## Create a view controller and load the view
+## Creating a view controller and load the view

 The next step is to create a view controller and load its view.
 Open `www/app.js` and add the following code: